 Pontypridd RFC have always been one of Wales' top teams.
 Of special interest to rugby fans, Ponty is home to the internationally known Grogg Shop, owned by John Hughes.
 The man who has made a fortune out of selling lumps of clay!

-The eyesore precinct is being demolished but I fear the new phoenix rising from the ashes will turn into 'Precinct II - the return of Beirut' in a few years time.
+The eyesore precinct has been partly demolished and the rubble boarded up so we can still remember it.
+A new phoenix rising from the ashes has been delayed for a few hundred years but will no doubt turn into 'Precinct II - the return of Beirut' when someone gets round to Mary Portas' ing it.
 I wonder if this new development will have solar panels on it?
 Will they ever replace the Everest?
 Will the new pub/bar be better than what was there before?
 Time will tell I guess.

-The old Brown Lenox site has been turned into a giant Sainsburys, which will no doubt take some trade away from the town centre.
+The old Brown Lenox site has been turned into a giant Sainsburys, which has taken masses of trade away from Tesco at Upper Boat and the town centre.
+And yes, you guessed it, no solar panels there either, nor have they cleaned up the canal.

 Pontypridd should be south Wales' fourth city but 20 years of Tory government, mismanagement by local councils coupled with lack of investment, greed by property owners and lack of vision has all led to its downfall.